celik-muhammed/00-Index-of-GitHub-Projects-Public-Repository-Logs/10-Application/README.md

-# Migrating to a New Github Repository
+# Migrating to a New Github Repository Each Folder